MUST ALL DEBT REVIEW CLIENTS GO TO COURT?

 Once the matter has been placed within the courts schedule and a date has set, the legal team will notify all parties of the court date.

-If the court’s jurisdiction does demand that the client is present and the client is absent, then they have the right to not grant the debt review court order.
+If the court’s jurisdiction does demand that the client is present and the client is absent, they have the right to not grant the debt review court order.